tilschuenemann/movielibutils/README.md

 -   add sensible tests within the functions as well as unit testing

 -   ~~add lifecycle badge to readme~~

+-   fix stri\_replace to behave like str\_replace (1-based indice)

+-   add column overview to vignette and readme

+-   create data model for master table

 ## Similar packages and differences